 7. To make research tests into any related film technology apparatus and share any findings openly.

-8. To explore digital technologies in relation to film translation and restoration.
+8. To explore digital control technologies in order to discover deeper uses of machinery.

 9. To provide facility in Analogue Motion picture, ie Cinema for use by associated Artists and Film Makers.